 Explore Areas of Improvement

-When you have some idea about what you might have done that resulted in you losing a deal and what you might need to do to improve your ability to win future deals, get to work.
+When you have some idea about what you might have done that resulted in you lose sale or losing a deal and what you might need to do to improve your ability to win future deals, get to work.
 There is no end of content available to cover every part of the sales conversation, including this blog and the accompanying YouTube channel.
 There are also books, courses, and training that are affordable and help you improve your skills and effectiveness.

 Once you have some idea about where you might need to improve your approach, start exploring how you might improve your results in those areas.
 You will get better faster if you work to improve a particular area over time.